Founder and Chair

 President and CEO

 In 2010, Raymond King became president and CEO of Zoo Atlanta, the city’s oldest cultural institution and one of its largest.
 During his tenure, King has grown attendance from 675,000 to 1 million annually, and led the institution in raising more than $63 million in philanthropic support to modernize the facilities—more than was raised cumulatively in the past 25 years.
+In 2023, Zoo Atlanta began construction on a new veterinary complex that will redefine standards of excellence in zoo animal medicine.
+The Rollins Animal Health Center, named in recognition of The Gary W. Rollins Foundation’s investment of $3 million in the project and long history of Zoo Atlanta support, is expected to be completed by this summer.
 King previously spent 22 years with SunTrust Banks, most recently as senior vice president for community affairs in Atlanta, and has chaired and served on numerous boards.

 President and CEO